riggskevinp/InvertedPendulum/README.md

 - [x] Remove hard coding of system parameters to enable users to experiment
     - [x] Refactor to use xml configs
     - [x] Calculate dependent variables dynamically
-    - [] Allow modification of playback speed, currently set at compile time
 - [x] Add a gui/visualization so that users can see the performance of their system
 - [x] Use Eigen for explicit vectorization to make matrix operations fast
 - [x] Replace Eigen operations with Cuda kernels
     - [x] Demonstrate Eigen is faster, a better tool, than GPU for this job
 ### Nice to have, 2.0
+- [] Allow runtime modification of playback speed, currently set at compile time
 - [] Calculate K at Runtime using Eigen and Cuda.
 Currently hitting unknown problems, result is just wrong.
 Probably an issue with the implemented calculation.
 - [] Switch from LQR to dLQR
 - [] Make simulation dynamic and interactive